In this tutorial, I am going to teach you about following things

 Resistors are normally small in size, so small that it is difficult to write their actual value on such a small surface, even if it would have been written, it will be extremely difficult to read it on such a small surface area.
 Therefore the resistance value of a resistor is normally written on it as color code displayed as color bands.
 The value is normally written as 4 bands, 5 bands, or 6 band code.
 I have attached an image below showing color codes along with their values and calculation method of 4 band color-coded resistors.

 Resistor Color Code Diagram:

-In the above image, you can see a resistor on top left having 4 color bands on it.
-The left three color bands are relatively closer to one another while the right color band at more distance.
-When we read a 4 band color resistor, we will start from the left side, the side with 3 close color bands.
-First two colors of a 4 band resistor are actually first two figures of our decoded figure and the 3rd color is decimal multiplier which we will multiply with first two figures to get the value of resistor.
-The last and the further most color represents the +- tolerance of the resistor.
+In the above image, you can see a resistor on the top left has 4 color bands on it.
+The left three color bands are relatively closer to one another while the right color band is at more distance.
+When we read a 4-band color resistor, we will start from the left side, the side with 3 close color bands.
+The first two colors of a 4-band resistor are the first two figures of our decoded figure and the 3rd color is a decimal multiplier which we will multiply with the first two figures to get the value of the resistor.
+The last and the furthermost color represents the +- tolerance of the resistor.
 Say if a resistor’s value is 100 Ohm and its last color is golden which means +-5% then this resistor can have a value somewhere between 95 Ohms to 105 Ohms.

 On the other hand, if we resistors in parallel in a circuit, their value can be calculated using this formula, 1/R=1/R1+1/R2+1/R3…… Say we connect four 1000 Ohm (1K) resistors in parallel, their resistance value can be calculated using this formula like this.
 (1/R=1/1000+1/1000+1/1000+1/1000)=1/250.
 So their resistance value will be 250 Ohm when connected 4 of them in parallel.